naga-nandyala/mycli-app/README.md

 2. You can authenticate using:
    - **Interactive Browser Login**: Default method, opens a browser for authentication
+   - **Broker Authentication**: Enhanced security using Windows Hello or Microsoft Authenticator (Windows)
+   - **Device Code Flow**: For environments without browser access or remote scenarios
    - **Azure CLI**: If you're already authenticated with Azure CLI
-   - **Device Code Flow**: Coming soon for environments without browser access

 ## Usage